Preview: Rangers vs Celtic - prediction, team news, lineups - Sports Mole

-Rangers and Celtic will meet at the Ibrox Stadium in a crucial Old Firm derby in the ongoing battle for the Scottish Premiership title.
+Rangers and Celtic will clash for the second time in seven days when they meet at Ibrox Stadium on Sunday afternoon in the Scottish FA Cup quarter-finals.

-The Gers are second in the table with 56 points from 28 games, while the Bhoys are third in the standings with 54 points from 27 fixtures.
+The Old Firm rivals could not be separated last Sunday, with the Bhoys coming from behind to secure a 2-2 draw.

 Match preview

-Rangers initially experienced a miserable start to the 2025-26 season, including managing only one win from their opening eight Scottish Premiership fixtures, alongside six draws and one defeat.
+Rangers endured a difficult start to the term under Russell Martin, but there have been significant improvements at Ibrox since Danny Rohl's arrival at the club.

+After recording only five wins, six draws and six defeats under Martin, Rohl has subsequently overseen 17 wins, seven draws and suffered only six defeats in 30 matches.

-Consequently, the Gers found themselves significantly adrift from the top of the table, but the subsequently appointed Danny Rohl has fantastically led Rangers rapidly up the standings and into the title race.
+In that time, the Gers have won 14, drawn six and lost just one Scottish Premiership fixtures, guiding Rangers rapidly up the standings and into the title race.

-Rohl has overseen 14 wins, five draws and suffered just one defeat in 20 Scottish Premiership matches, leading the Gers up to second in the standings and just four points behind leaders Hearts.

-The Gers had moved to within two points of the leaders after a stunning 4-2 victory against Hearts in mid February, featuring a Yousseff Chermiti hat-trick, but a draw last weekend saw them fall further behind the Jambos.
+However, four draws in their last six matches has allowed Hearts to extend their lead back to six points over the Gers, while Celtic have also moved above Rangers in the standings.

+Rohl's side will be particularly disappointed with the most recent of those stalemates, having squandered a two-goal lead to draw 2-2 with their Old Firm rivals last Sunday.

 Rangers form (all competitions):